eshajulka/BC-COMS-1016.github.io/final-project.md

 Almost all research studies have limitations.
 Unforunately, these final projects are no different.
 You should end your conclusion by stating at least one potential limitation of your data or analysis.
-Some ideas to consider include whether there are Potential sources of bias in your data, are your hypothesis testing and prediction methods appropriate, iff you could do it again, what would you change.
+Some ideas to consider include whether there are Potential sources of bias in your data, are your hypothesis testing and prediction methods appropriate, if you could do it again, what would you change.
-This shpuld be 1 - 3 sentences.
+This should be 1 - 3 sentences.

 <br>